Linaro/OpenCSD/decoder/docs/build_libs.md

 --------------------

 The library and test programs are built from the library `./build/<platform>` directory, where
-<platform> is either 'linux' or 'win-vs2022'
+<platform> is either 'linux', 'macos', or 'win-vs2022'

 See [`./docs/test_progs.md`](@ref test_progs) for further information on use of the test programs.

 ### Linux x86/x64/ARM ###

+GCC is assumed to be the default compiler.

 Libraries are built into a <tgt_dir>.
 This is used as the final output directory for the libraries in `decoder/lib/<tgt_dir>`, and also as a sub-directory of the build process for